monome/docs/docs/modular/meadowphysics/index.md

 While holding this left *link* key press another row to toggle a *link* on or off for that row.
 By default the top row is *linked* to all rows below, while the remaining rows have no connections.

 Basic clock division and polyrhythms are already achieved in the default state.
-Adding *links* between the lower rows allows more complex and shifting rhtyhms to be uncovered.
+Adding *links* between the lower rows allows more complex and shifting rhythms to be uncovered.

 ### Rules